qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

     "include" : [{"path": "../apiviewer/config.json"}]

 The include key on this level takes an array of maps.
 Each map specifies one configuration file to include.
-The only mandator key therein is the file path to the external config file (see :doc:`here <generator_config_ref#include_top-level>` for all the gory details).
+The only mandator key therein is the file path to the external config file (see :ref:`here <pages/tool/generator_config_ref#include_top-level>` for all the gory details).
 A config can only include what the external config is willing to *[[generator_config_ref#export|export]]*.
 Among those jobs the importing config can select (through the ``import`` key) or reject (through the ``block`` key) certain jobs.
 The resulting list of external job definitions will be added to the local jobs map.

 If you want to fine-tune the behaviour of such an imported job, you define a local job that extends it.
 Imported jobs are referenced like any job in the current config, either by their plain name (the default), or, if you specify the ``as`` key in the include, by a composite name ``<as_value>::<original_name>``.
 Suppose you used an ``"as" : "apiconf"`` in your include, and you wanted to extend the Apiviewer's ``build-script`` job, this could look like this: